gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The conversation was brief.
 Thomas summarized what he had told the Avauntois earlier, adding the news that the captain's son had felt him pass.
 Yes, he was safe, at least for now.
-Yes, Thomas could get him off the mountain---assuming, of course, that he could get off himself.
+Yes, Thomas could get him off the mountain–assuming, of course, that he could get off himself.
 It was tied up nearby.
-No.  No.  Yes, quite a few---they were patrolling the street ("There is only one") in pairs.
+No.  No.  Yes, quite a few–they were patrolling the street ("There is only one") in pairs.
 No.  No.

 Then Thomas fell silent, his frown deepening.
 "Yes, *sra*," he finally said.
 "But they'll have to do the rest.
-I can't..."
-He spread his hands apologetically, his sentence trailing off as the candle flickered and died.
+I can't…"  He spread his hands apologetically, his sentence trailing off as the candle flickered and died.

 "Well?"
 Vurt asked.